-10.1.11.4 Soil Potential
+10.1.13.4 Soil Potential

 The soil potential associated with the study area is not suitable for arable agriculture, suitable for forestry, or grazing where climate permits.
+Figure 32 The soil potential associated with the study area is depicted below.